Khaledbaniodeh/TM4C123-simulator/README.md

 This repository is currently in the **architecture, planning, and feasibility stage**.

-It is not a finished application, and the simulator cannot currently be run.
+It is **not** a finished application, and the simulator cannot currently be run.

 The existing files mainly document:

-- MVP scope.
+- MVP scope
-- Supported laboratory examples.
+- Supported laboratory examples
-- Required registers and peripherals.
+- Required registers and peripherals
-- Proposed system architecture.
+- Proposed system architecture
-- Feasibility and execution plans.
+- Feasibility and execution plans
-- Small implementation tasks and acceptance criteria.
+- Small implementation tasks and acceptance criteria

-The repository is public to make the design transparent and to invite technical collaboration, not to present the project as complete.
+The repository is public to make the design transparent and to invite technical collaboration — **not** to present the project as complete.

 ---